mnewswanger/container-factory/readme.md

 docker run --rm -ti docker-registry.localhost/deployments/example:<username> sh
 ```

-See the output of `docker-automatic-build <subcommand> --help` for more details.
+See the output of `container-factory <subcommand> --help` for more details.

 To push to a remote registry, remove `--local-only` from the above commands.